OttieOtter

 Red Maple Leaves

 After a great day of hiking, it felt good to relax by our campfire and reminisce about what we discovered.
-We were very lucky to have had great weather while we were visiting the park this year.
+We were lucky to have had great weather while visiting the park.
 The following weekend, the temperatures dropped to the low 30s with rain and sleet.

 Lost Maples State Park Campsite 1